 Police.
 Implementation of either the West Ramp or the Loop Ramp Alternative would increase the amount of pedestrian activity within the Terminal and general vicinity, and thus the potential for crimes reported in the area.
 Currently, the Terminal falls under the jurisdiction of the California Highway Patrol, but this would change with the change in Terminal ownership and the TJPA would need to determine how it would obtain police services for the new Terminal.
-According to Lieutenant Pardini of the San Francisco Police Department (SFPD), the SFPD's Southern Station does not have the sufficient personnel to realign its staff and provide offices exclusively for the Terminal.3 Southern Station currently has no patrol officers assigned to the Terminal.
-Sources at the Department anticipate that a minimum of two Southern Station patrol officers would need to be assigned (24 hours per day, seven days per week), and this increase in demand could not be met by reorganizing existing staff and would require a funding arrangement between the terminal and SFPD.
+It appears that adequate capacity exists within the San Francisco Police Department's Southern Station, however.
+Southern Station currently has no patrol officers assigned to the Terminal.
+Sources at the Department anticipate that a minimum of two Southern Station patrol officers would be assigned (24 hours per day, seven days per week).
+This small increase in demand could be met by reorganizing existing staff.
+In addition, a new police station is expected to be constructed to meet increased demand in the nearby Mission Bay development, which could potentially also assign officers to patrol the Terminal.